 There are many prohibitions in the world.
 Many bans are equally important to all societies.
 Sometimes, the possibility for people to live together depends on these prohibitions.
-However, some prohibitions apply only to a particular community.
+However, some of it applies only to a particular community.
 This type of ban is based on traditions, faith, religious beliefs, historical events, etc.

 The desire to travel can take you to different parts of the world.
 Thus, I have decided to write about the prohibitions in certain countries in this blog.
 In the meantime, keep in mind that bans from different countries can sometimes be legally, and sometimes just publicly regulated.
 Violating these prohibitions can create additional problems for you while traveling.
 Of course, this type of ban exists in every country in the world.
 Let's have a look at the most exciting, weird, and important ones.